McEwenTito/my_restuarant/FactoryBoy.md

 python manage.py test
 ```

-Congratulations! you have passed your first tests
+Congratulations! you have passed your first tests.

 ## Using FactoryBoy and Faker

 Let's face it, writing test scenarios is boring, even borderline unproductive.